2011 Peruvian general election: Government formation

-Alvaro Vargas Llosa, a senior fellow at the Washington, D.C.-based Independent Institute and son of Mario Vargas Llosa said that "He has to find a way to keep the base close while not letting it dictate economic policy."
+Alvaro Vargas Llosa, a senior fellow at the Washington, D.C.–based Independent Institute and son of Mario Vargas Llosa said that "He has to find a way to keep the base close while not letting it dictate economic policy."
 Erasto Almeida, a political analyst at Eurasia Group added that if his opinion rating drops further or the economy slows that Humala "could be tempted later on in his mandate" to adopt less market-friendly policies.

 Indigenous groups, such as AIDESEP in the Amazon, have expressed disappointment with Humala's move away from the left amidst his campaign promises to champion the Inca empire.
 They cited such reasons as Humala plan to go through with a Garcia-era proposal to bring in up to US$20 billion in the next five years, US$6.2 billion of which Garcia had already lined-up, for such measures as oil exploration in the Amazon.
 Alberto Pizango, the head AIDESEP, said that "The [indigenous] communities had entrusted this government to oversee a real, profound change.
 But Humala has altered his discourse, leading the people to say this government will just be more of the same."
-He also criticised the appointment of Herrera because of the latters approval of petroleum concessions when he first held the ministerial post in 2000.
+He also criticised the appointment of Herrera because of the latter's approval of petroleum concessions when he first held the ministerial post in 2000.

 Former President Alan García chaired his final cabinet meeting on 27 July.
 At it he said:

 I wanted to thank all of the ministers, also the regional presidents have put in a great deal of effort into their jobs, and mayors who are those who develop directly and closely with the people.
 [I am convinced that] when you put zeal aside, history will recognise what these ministers achieved with their effort.
 Much will have to be done for our country, but I think that the path chosen was the correct one, and the perseverance and the dedication was necessary.
 A salute to Peru, to the youth of Peru, to the poor of Peru, to the authorities of Peru, and as a follower of Haya de La Torre all I wanted to do was make a government that gives bread with freedom.
 A salute to Peru, to its future and success."